roya-it90/SRMS-Project/README.md

-# SRMS – Student Record Management System (Part 1)
+# SRMS – Student Record Management System

 This repository contains Part 1 of the Student Record Management System (SRMS).
 It represents the contribution of one team member responsible for developing the core backend structure using Java and Object-Oriented Programming (OOP).